Daniel Gonzalez (spree killer)

-Daniel Julian Gonzalez (21 June 1980 – 9 August 2007), also known as the Freddy Krueger Killer and the Mummy's Boy Killer, was a British spree killer who murdered four people and injured two others during two days across London and Sussex in September 2004.
+Daniel Julian Gonzalez (21 June 1980 – 9 August 2007), also known as the Freddy Krueger Killer and the Mummy's Boy Killer, was a British spree killer who murdered four people and injured two others over two days across London and Sussex in September 2004.

 Gonzalez was inspired by horror films such as A Nightmare on Elm Street and Friday the 13th to become a "famous serial killer".
 In a drug-fuelled stabbing spree, he attacked the elderly and infirm, writing about his experiences in letters to himself as "Zippy", his past nickname.
-His letters said how much he enjoyed the murders "one of the best things I've done in my life", and how similar he was to the character Freddy Krueger.
+In his letters, he wrote of how much he enjoyed the murders "one of the best things I've done in my life", and how similar he was to the character Freddy Krueger.

-Gonzalez's mother, Lesley Savage, had previously written a letter to her MP criticising that a serious incident had to occur before he could receive mental help.
-In her letter, she rhetorically asked "does my son have to commit murder to get help?"
+Gonzalez's mother, Lesley Savage, had previously written a letter to her MP outlining the difficulties obtaining mental health care for her son.
+In her letter, she asked "does my son have to commit murder to get help?"

-He was jailed for life in 2006 and committed suicide in Broadmoor hospital (a high-security psychiatric hospital) the following year.
+He was jailed for life in 2006 and committed suicide in Broadmoor Hospital (a high-security psychiatric hospital) the following year.

 Early life

-Daniel Gonzalez, who had an English mother and Spanish father, was educated at Gordons School, a privately run school in West end, Woking, Surrey.
+Daniel Gonzalez, who had an English mother and Spanish father, was educated at Gordon's School, a state-run boarding school in West End, Woking, Surrey.
 His parents separated in 1986 when he was six years old.
 Gonzalez left school with eight GCSEs and was known to be a good actor, a chess champion, but also a "dark and troubled boy."
 From the age of 17, Gonzalez received care because of his psychological problems and was treated by specialist mental health teams.
 By the age of 24, he was unemployed and using drugs.
 He spent all his time playing computer games and watching horror films.

 Victims

 On 15 September 2004, Gonzalez told 61-year-old Peter King, who was walking his dog with his wife in Hilsea, Portsmouth, that he was going to kill him.
 He was fought off and fled to Hove, where he stabbed 76-year-old Marie Harding while wearing a hockey mask, similar to the character Jason Voorhees in the movie Friday the 13th.
 When the mask was taken in for evidence, it had Harding's DNA on it.
 After killing Harding, he returned to his home in Woking.
-He concluded that the reason for his failure to kill King was because his knife was too small.

 Two days later, on 17 September 2004, Gonzalez travelled to Tottenham.
-At 5:30am, he left 46-year-old Kevin Molloy for dead after stabbing him in the face, neck and torso with a pair of large knives he had stolen from a department store.
+At 5:30am, he killed 46-year-old Kevin Molloy by stabbing him in the face, neck and torso with a pair of large knives he had stolen from a department store.
 At 7am, he forced entry into the Hornsey house of Koumis Constantino, but was fought off after stabbing his arm.
 By 8am he was in Highgate, where he randomly tried to gain access to houses.
 He murdered elderly couple Derek and Jean Robinson, an experience which he claimed was "orgasmic".